 Prerequisite: Sophomore, junior or senior standing in the Honors Program, or permission of the instructor.
-(First semester—even years/3 credits)
+(First semester—odd years/4 credits)